dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

   - `E<...>(e).id++` is equivalent to `E<...>(e).id = E<...>(e).id + 1` except that `e` is only evaluated once, and the value of the increment expression is the value of the subexpression `E<...>(e).id` before the addition.
 Symmetrically for post-decrement.
   - `E<...>(e)[e1]++` is equivalent to `E<...>(e)[e2] = E<...>(e)[e2] + 1` except that `e` and `e2` are only evaluated once, and the value of the increment expression is the value of the subexpression `E<...>(e)[e2]` before the addition.
 Symmetrically for post decrement.

+##### Null Aware Member Invocations

+A null-aware member invocation, whether simpler or composite, where the target is a extension application `E(e1)`, is evaluated by first evaluating `e1` to a value *v*.
+If *v* is `null` then the entire null-aware member invocation evaluates to `null` (and with NNBD, so does a following chain of selectors).
+If not, then the evaluation continues as the *corresponding simple  member invocation* with target `E(t)` where `t` is a fresh variable bound to *v*.

+The static type of a null-aware member invocation on an extension application is the same as the static type of the corresponding simple member invocation with the same extension application as target.
+(With NNBD, the type of `e1` is promoted to non-`null` before inferring the `on` type of the extension application, just as for the *implicit* invocation `e1?.…`, and the result type becomes nullable if it isn't already.)

 ### Implicit Extension Member Invocation

 Extension members can be invoked *implicitly* (without mentioning the extension by name) as if they were members of the `on` type of the extension.
 This is intended as the primary way to use extensions, with explicit extension member invocation as a fallback for cases where the implicit extension resolution doesn't do what the user want.